 The National Institute on Aging (NIA), part of the National Institutes of Health (NIH), leads the Federal Government’s research efforts on Alzheimer’s.
 NIA-supported Alzheimer’s Disease Centers located throughout the United States conduct many clinical trials and carry out a wide range of research, including studies of the causes, diagnosis, and management of Alzheimer’s.
 NIA also sponsors the Alzheimer’s Disease Cooperative Study (ADCS), a consortium of leading researchers throughout the U.S. and Canada who conduct clinical trials on promising Alzheimer’s treatments.

 To find out more about Alzheimer’s clinical trials, talk to your health care provider or contact NIA’s ADEAR Center at 1-800-438-4380.
-Or, visit the ADEAR Center clinical trials database .
+Or, search the ADEAR Center clinical trials finder .
 You also can sign up for email alerts that let you know when new clinical trials are added to the database.
 More information about clinical trials is available at www.ClinicalTrials.gov .
 Also see Participating in Alzheimer’s Disease Clinical Trials and Studies .

 Watch a video about Alzheimer’s disease clinical trials:

 Alzheimer’s disease is complex, and it is unlikely that any one intervention will be found to delay, prevent, or cure it.
 That’s why current approaches in treatment and research focus on several different aspects, including helping people maintain mental function, managing behavioral symptoms, and slowing or delaying the symptoms of disease.